Infinite-Horizon Optimal Control of Jump-Diffusion Models for Pollution-Dependent Disasters: Modelling Framework

 \n

-In the model described in Section~\ref{section:Model under the constant arrival rate: standard Poisson Process}, the arrival of natural disasters is modelled as a homogeneous Poisson process $(q_t)_{t \geq 0}$ with constant intensity $\lambda > 0$ defined in \eqref{eq:lambda_det}.
-The process is memoryless and the expected number of events up to time $t$ is $\mathbb{E}[q_t] = \lambda t$.
-This means that the expected frequency of destructive events is independent of the state of the environment.
+The baseline model in Section~\ref{section:Model under the constant arrival rate: standard Poisson Process} assumes that the expected frequency of destructive events is independent of the state of the environment.
 However, this assumption neglects the substantial empirical evidence linking environmental degradation to increased disaster likelihood.

 Rising concentrations of greenhouse gases, for instance, have been associated with heightened frequency and severity of extreme climatic events, such as storms, floods, and droughts.
-To capture the empirically supported notion that environmental degradation amplifies the frequency of natural disasters, we generalize the arrival process to a nonhomogeneous Poisson process whose intensity depends on the current stock of pollution $P_t$.
-Specifically, we replace the constant intensity $\lambda$ with a state--dependent stochastic intensity $\lambda_t := \lambda(P_t)$, where
+To capture the empirically motivated idea that environmental degradation amplifies the frequency of natural disasters, we generalize the arrival process to a nonhomogeneous Poisson process whose intensity depends on the current stock of pollution $P_t$.
+Specifically, we replace the constant intensity $\lambda$ with a state-dependent stochastic intensity $\lambda(P_{t-})$, where

-This modification reflects the empirical and theoretical insight that increased pollution -- interpreted broadly as environmental degradation -- raises the likelihood of extreme climate--related events.
-As the pollution stock grows, the expected frequency of disasters increases, thereby introducing an additional endogenous channel through which environmental harm amplifies economic losses.
-This modification creates a two--way feedback mechanism: economic activity degrades the environment, which in turn raises the incidence of disasters, leading to capital destruction and further economic vulnerability.